soloeinsteinmit/Inventory-System/ProjectFiles/ReadMe.md

 - password: vendor

 ## Some Java files and their functions
-- The DBConstantConnection.java is the connection class to the database
+- The DBConstantConnection.java is the connection class to the database and you can MySqlWorkBench to work with the database.
 - Algorithms.java contains some algorithms
 - DataAccess.java contains some algorithms and database access.
 Also for keeping balance between high and low price.